jwhiteman/lucidsimple-blog/_posts/2016-02-07-simple-OTP-idioms-using-handle-info-part-1.md

 Note that the return tuple from init has a 3rd element, which is `0.` In this case, `0` simply means "timeout immediately".

-The timeout will then trigger the `handle_info` callback allowing you to do your slow setup without making everyone else wait.
+The timeout will trigger the <a href="http://erlang.org/doc/man/gen_server.html#Module:handle_cast-2">handle_info</a> callback allowing you to do your drawn out setup out of band without making everyone else wait.

-As a bonus, you can be guaranteed that the `handle_info(:timeout)` message will be the first message that your server process handles.
+I've received conflicting information on whether or not the timeout handler will be _guaranteed_ to be the first message handled by your server.

-You won't have to worry about other processes querying your server before its state has been fully setup.
+If it's not, then your server will most likely crash because its state will not have been fully initialized at that point.

+This seems <a href="http://stackoverflow.com/questions/14648304/is-handle-info-guaranteed-to-executed-first-in-a-process-after-init-with-timeout">very unlikely</a>, although it's worth keeping in mind if you run into any strange bugs.

 ##  A Similar Approach